erinalahorlbeck/tochecklist/README.md

 # toChecklist plug-in for jQuery

-The toChecklist plug-in for jQuery will give you the functionality of a SELECT box without the need to `ctrl+click` items to select them.
+The toChecklist plug-in for jQuery will give you the functionality of a `<select multiple="multiple">` menu without the need to `ctrl+click` items to select/deselect them (`cmd+click` on Mac).

+This is necessary because the average, non-computer-savvy user is generally unaware of `ctrl+click`.